Explore and discover life on campus at UMass Amherst.

 Off Campus Student Life – Do you live off campus?
 The Off Campus Student Center is for you!
 Stop by between classes to enjoy a cup of coffee, study, or simply relax.
 If you are thinking about living off campus, Off Campus Student Life will help you navigate the options and processes.

 Meditation – Guided or on your own, there are two places on campus for you to meditate.
 Connect with Religious and Spiritual Life for weekly meditation groups or visit Campus Recreation’s Meditation Corner to find stillness in your busy day, to sit, breath, and meditate.
-Visit the Recreation Center's meditation corner.
+There are nondenominational, student-led meditation groups that meet weekly while the university is in session.

 Student Veterans Resource Center – Stop by the Student Veterans Resource Center (SVRC) for a comfortable place to study, relax, meet other student veterans, learn about and access resources, or just have a cup of coffee!